buzzingpixel/corbomite-http/readme.md

 If not in dev mode, and if you've provided a middleware to handle errors as described above, then your provided error middleware will be the first thing added to the middleware stack.
 In this way, you have a chance to render error pages in your app in production.

-If you send a string class name, the Kernel will attempt to get the class from the [Corbomite Dependency Injector](https://github.com/buzzingpixel/corbomite-di) and fall back to `new`ing up the class.
+If you send a string class name, the Kernel will attempt to get the class from the supplied ContainerInterface implementation and fall back to `new`ing up the class.

 Here's an example of an error handler middleware class: